Nacaduba hermus: Male

-Interspace 1 has two minute geminate (paired) black subterminal spots, interspace 2 with one large round black similar spot crowned inwardly with ochraceous and irrorated outwardly with a few metallic blue scales; a very slender terminal white line not extended to the apex and an anteciliary dark line.
+Interspace 1 has two minute geminate (paired) black subterminal spots.
+Interspace 2 has one large round black similar spot crowned inwardly with ochraceous and irrorated outwardly with a few metallic blue scales; a slender terminal white line is not extended to the apex and an anteciliary dark line.

-Antennae black, shafts minutely ringed with white; head, thorax, and abdomen dark brown; beneath: the palpi fringed with black hairs, thorax fuscous, abdomen dull white.
+The antennae are black, with shafts minutely ringed with white.
+The head, thorax, and abdomen are dark brown.
+Beneath, the palpi are fringed with black hairs.
+The thorax is fuscous and the abdomen is dull white.

 Female

 The female has the upperside dull leaden blue.
-The forewings and hindwings have anteciliary black lines as in the male, within which on the forewing is an obscure transverse subterminal series of black spots; on the hindwing a very slender terminal white line, a subterminal row of black spots and a postdiscal series of white lunules, the spots decreasing in size and the lunules obsolescent anteriorly.
+The forewings and hindwings have anteciliary black lines as in the male, within which on the forewing is an obscure transverse subterminal series of black spots; on the hindwing a slender terminal white line, a subterminal row of black spots and a postdiscal series of white lunules, the spots decreasing in size and the lunules obsolescent anteriorly.
 Underside: ground colour paler than the markings, more obscure but identical with those of the male.
-Antennae, head, thorax and abdomen as in the male but all paler in colour.
+Antennae, head, thorax and abdomen are as in the male, but all paler in colour.